christoforos-nikolaou/MolBioMedClass/Evaluations/ClassEvaluation_15March2024.md

 #### 3. Data Exercises
 The data used in the creation of Figure 4 are stored in a spreadsheet that you may find here: [Data](https://www.dropbox.com/scl/fi/oo958tmasmo08axx4zkj3/1-s2.0-S109727652200106X-mmc4.xlsx?rlkey=hyjnlbcztfk0s26q91wokn4ix&dl=0)
    a.
-Design and conduct an analysis that will recreat Figure 4B in the best possible way.
+Design and conduct an analysis that will recreate Figure 4B in the best possible way.
    b.
 Perform an analysis that will rank all splicing factors according to:
       i. the mean GC% of their bound exons
       ii. the mean exon length